Our machine is an MZ-1090 and has two drums, which allows it to print two colors in a single pass.

 PRINTER LIMITATIONS + BORDERLESS PRINTING FILE NAMING INSTRUCTIONS

 SUBMISSION GUIDELINES - Digital Storefront SCHEDULE A CONSULTATION

 Similar to screen printing, the Risograph MZ-1090 uses single colors to print designs from a master stencil.
 Great for bold designs, posters, comic art, pretty much anything with a graphic quality to it.

-Riso sits between screen printing and offset lithography.
-Using a stencil-based printing process and soy based inks gives riso-prints a result similar to silkscreen with vibrant bright colors.
+Riso sits between screen printing, photocopying and offset printing.
+Images are made using a stencil-based printing process and soy based inks.
+This gives riso-prints a result similar to silkscreen with vibrant bright colors.

-One color is printed at a time, and multicolored prints are made by switching out drums, them printing over each layer.
-Passing the paper through the machine multiple times.
+One color is printed at a time, and multicolored prints are made by switching out each drums or cylinders, printing over each layer, passing the paper through the machine multiple times.

 *If you’re looking for photographic quality reproduction, we recommend using our Inkjet or Laser printing services instead.